jhfhngj/The-Pur-Project-C/README.md

 `rfunc` - Runs a function.

+`var` - Defines a variable.

+`rvar` - Removes a variable from the program.

+`rmfunc` - Removes a function from the program.

+`quit` - Quits a program.

 `uselib` - Uses a folder with Pur programs as a library.
 Classes are folders, methods are files.

 ### Syntax